If there’s one thing I know with absolute certainty, it’s that strength training will change your life.

 As you can see we have a lot to cover today.
 Feel free to skip ahead to whatever section calls to your first, or read the entire guide from start-to-finish.

-Before we get started, if you’re ready to become the strongest, healthiest & most confident version of you, make sure you check out our 1-1 online Transformation Coaching Experience – just like strength training, it will truly change your life:
+Before we get started, if you’re ready to become the strongest, healthiest & most confident version of you, make sure you check out our 1-1 online fitness & wellness coaching experience – just like strength training, it will truly change your life:

 Why Is Strength Training Important?
 27 Benefits Of Getting Stronger